AndyR03/CTEC3905_website/README.md

+The purpose of this website is to help people get started with Docker.
+Docker has in the last few years become almost an industrial standard.
+Every Google server now has Docker Containers on it.
+With it's quick setup and tear-down time (milliseconds) as opposed to full virtual machines with a boot up time at least a minute they are the future of the internet.
+Whole back-end stacks can built on one physical server, although it is advised not to mix containers with normal services as this can cause a not only a clash of resources but a security issue.
+I want a simple lay out which is quick and easy to navigate.
+The purpose is to disseminate the information quickly and easily.
+Not to entertain, or amuse.
+The user should be able to go quickly to section they want.
+After working through the site they should be able to install Docker and run their first container.
+Even do some basic setup and maintenance.
+The user can also see in an interactive diagram how Docker works and another interactive section quizzes them on the most useful commands.
+This rounded off with a small section of useful further reading on other websites.

 2017-11-28 Github tested, HTML frame started,  Folders created, CSS link tested,  Embedded picture (need to move and link)

 2017-11-30 Responsiveness added and tested.